WELCOME TO THE BBE HEALTH CLINIC

 Children should be kept home from school for the following reasons:

-- a persistent cough
+- Persistent, hacking cough

-- eyes that appear red and weeping
+- Eyes that appear swollen, red and weeping